-Why is this lab exercise useful; where can the re esults be used in engineering design/industry?
+Why is this lab exercise useful; where can the res sults be used in engineering design/industry?
 1. 2.
 3. How can you predict if the pipe flow is laminar or turbulent?
 What is the difference between laminar and turbulent Flow; will it affect pressure drop?
-Calculate the pressure head loss due to Calculate the friction factor for the pipe flow: friction: Are your results consistent with the Moody Diag ram?
+Calculate the pressure head loss due to friction: Calculate the friction factor for the pipe flow: Are your results consistent with the Moody Diagram am2 How do they compare?
+Are your results consistent with the Moody Diagram?
 How do they compare?
-From your results can you make recommendation ons to reduce pipe friction losses in a system?
+From your results can you make recommendations to reduce pipe friction losses in a system?
 What can you conclude from this lab exercise?
-How do your findings relate to engineering design? , , , , , , , , , , , ,
+H ow do your findings relate to engineering design?

-\\A Moody Diagram and some reference books are available from the demonstrator
+^{}A Moody Diagram and some reference books are available from the demonstrator

 Module (s) Year

 B58EC, B58ED-Mech.
 Eng.
 Sci.
 3, 4 2

 Subject Semester (s)

 Dynamics 1 and 2

-Laboratory Title
+Laboratory Title Lab Responsible Person

-Wheel and Axle Acceleration
+Wheel and Axle Acceleration Dr. Will Shu